Sue: Six parts. Oh joy. This had better be ****ing good, Neil.

 Sue: I looked Chinese.
 Well, that’s what they said.
 I didn’t understand it either.
 You’ll have to ask Gary about it.

-Me: You do realise they’ll call you Susie Wrong whenever they don’t agree with one of your scores now, don’t you?
+Me: You do realise that they’ll call you Susie Wrong when they don’t agree with one of your scores from now on, don’t you?

 Sue: Only if you include it on the blog.

-Chang hypnotises Jago into forgetting anything suspicious that might lead the police to his doorstep.
+Chang hypnotises Jago into forgetting anything that will lead the police to his doorstep.

-Sue: They could remake this story with Derren Brown.
+Sue: They should remake this story with Derren Brown.
 And Sherlock.
 And Matt Smith.
 Somebody get the Moff on the phone.

-Chang opens a secret passageway hidden in the floor.
+Chang opens a secret passageway in the theatre floor.

 Sue: That looked and sounded great.
-That’s the first time in this show that something like that didn’t look and sound like it was made from polystyrene.
+That’s the first time something like that didn’t sound like it was made from polystyrene.
 The sets are wonderful.